sadanandpai/javascript-code-challenges/challenges/functions-concepts.md

 <br />

-### Q. Write a function which can set default value to the parameters of function when an argument is not passed.
+### Q. Write a function which can set default values to the parameters of function when an argument is not passed.
 Also show how to use exisiting parameters to set the value of another parameter

 - Default function parameters allow named parameters to be initialized with default values if no value or undefined is passed